Flipflopi Impact

 Educate

-Teaching practical circular economy skills and preserving indigenous skills at our Heritage Training Centre
+Teaching practical circular economy skills and preserving indigenous skills at our Heritage Training Centre.
+213 youth attended courses ranging from 5 days to 3mths.
+40% participants females including Lamu’s first artisanal boat builders

 Our first expedition led to an audience reach of 850million via media coverage (Independent Media Reports from UNEP)